-Racivir is an investigational drug that is being studied for the treatment of HIV infection.
+PSI-5004 (also known as Racivir) is an investigational drug that is being studied for the treatment of HIV infection.

-Racivir belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).2 NRTIs block an HIV enzyme called reverse transcriptase.
+PSI-5004 belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).2 NRTIs block an HIV enzyme called reverse transcriptase.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.6

-In most cases, an investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for approval by the FDA for sale in the United States.
-Some drugs go through the FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
-After a drug is approved by the FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.6
+In most cases, an investigational drug must be proven safe and effective in a Phase III clinical trial to be considered for approval by FDA for sale in the United States.
+Some drugs go through FDA’s accelerated approval process and are approved before a Phase III clinical trial is complete.
+After a drug is approved by FDA and made available to the public, researchers track its safety in Phase IV trials to seek more information about the drug’s risks, benefits, and optimal use.6

-Racivir has been studied in Phase II clinical trials.2
+PSI-5004 has been studied in Phase II clinical trials.2

 More information about racivir-related research studies is available from the AIDSinfo database of ClinicalTrials.gov study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 Participating in a clinical trial can provide benefits.
 For example, a volunteer participant can benefit from new research treatments before they are widely available.
 Participants also receive regular and careful medical attention from a research team that includes doctors and other health professionals.
 However, clinical trials may also involve risks of varying degrees, such as unpleasant, serious, or even life-threatening side effects from the treatment being studied.6

 Your health care provider can help you decide whether participating in a clinical trial is right for you.
 For more information, visit NIH Clinical Research Trials and You.